-WLE 301 Wilderness/Experiential Education Practicum
+WLE 301 Wilderness Leadership/Experiential Education Practicum 1 Semester Hour

-This course provides an opportunity to gain supervised, practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
-The student's practicum development program must be approved by the instructor.
-This course is repeatable for credit.
-Prerequisite: Completion of Immersion Semester.
+This course provides students with structured and practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
+Experiences may be either through a program offered by the College or through an existing outdoor or experiential education agency or professional association.
+Repeatable up to 6 practicum hours.
+Prerequisites: Completion of Immersion Semester.